h4stoor/ctf/PLAID_(2017)/zipper-misc50/README.md

 000000ec
 ```

-Hmm, it looks like there is no file name here at all.
+It looks like there is no file name here at all.

 At this point I decided to educationally split this file into the first parts.